 The acts forming the recodified private law of the Czech Republic came into force on 1 January 2014.

 Due to the above-mentioned reasons, this monograph provides an overview of the new Czech tort law which has become part of the recodified Civil Code.
 The authors are aware of the fact that this is one of the first treatment of the new tort law of the Czech Republic which will undoubtedly be changed in the future.
 Due to the same reasons, there have been not, in the Czech civil law, a sufficient number of court decisions and scholarly papers yet, concerning the new codification of tort law.
-Therefore, many important legal questions still remain open.
+Therefore, many important legal questions remain still, i.e. by 1 September 2019, open.
 Their solution can be expected in the near future, though it may not be generally accepted yet.

 The authors respect the special terminology of the Czech tort law aiming at the same time to adapt it to the language standards of the ‘European’ English.